Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Numerical Results

 In practical systems, large spreads in the received power is typically avoided through power control.
 However, perfect power control may be impossible to achieve in practice due to limitations on the UE transmit power, for example.
 We next investigate how relaxing the accuracy of the UE transmit power control will impact the system performance.
 We consider a single-cell scenario and adapt the urban-macro path loss model in \cite{3gpp14a}.
 The simulation parameters for this study are summarized in Table~\ref{tab:simulation_parameters}.
 The transmit power for all UEs is set to 8.5\,dBm, which for the first user that is located $d_1 = 185$ meters from the BS, results in a SNR of approximately $\snr_1 = -10$\,dB.
 The remaining $K-1$ users in the cell are randomly dropped according to a uniform distribution on the circular ring of inner radius $d_1 - \Delta d$ meters and outer radius $d_1 + \Delta d$ meters, for a distance spread $0 < \Delta d < 150$~meters.
 The case $\Delta d = 0$ corresponds to the scenario when power control is executed perfectly.
 The case $\Delta d = 150$ meters corresponds to the worst-case scenario of \emph{uncoordinated} uplink transmission, where no power control is performed by the UEs.
 In the latter case, the SNR for each interfering user lies in the range $[-19.0\,\text{dB},~15.3\,\text{dB}]$.

 In \fref{fig:multi_user_rate_vs_dist_spread}, we plot the 10\% worst throughput (i.e., the throughput corresponding to the 10\% point of the CDF of throughputs), for the intended user located $d_1 =185$ meters away from the BS, as a function of $\Delta d$.
 We focus on 16-QAM and assume that the received signal power level for each user is known to the BS.
-To attain the curves, we have considered $1000$ random interfering user drops for each $\Delta d$ value.\footnote{To compute the rate in \eqref{eq:achRate_MassiveMIMO}, we simulate $300$ random fading channel~realizations for each user drop.} As expected, the gap to the infinite-precision rate grows as $\Delta d$ increases.
-In the uncoordinated case, with one-bit ADCs and ZF, we attain $57$\% of the rate achievable with perfect power control.
-The corresponding number for the three-bit-ADC case is~$79$\%.
+To attain the curves, we have considered $10^3$ random interfering user drops for each $\Delta d$ value.
+As expected, the gap to the infinite-resolution rate grows as $\Delta d$ increases.
+In the uncoordinated case, with 1-bit ADCs and ZF, we attain~$57$\% of the rate achievable with perfect power control.
+The corresponding number for the $3$-bit-ADC case is~$79$\%.
 This shows that high rates are achievable with low-resolution ADCs even in absence of power control.